thedougco/responsive.ly/_posts/2013-04-2-session-notes-for_aaron_walters_the_real_me.md

 Mobile first, responsive design, content strategy… the web is changing radically.
 Despite changes in web design, there are certain tools that remain the same.

 **Voice**
 We all have a unique voice and it connects us with one another.
-It’s our voice we use to entertain people, to create a revolution, to educate people, it’s our voice to give people a new perspective.
+It’s our voice we use to entertain people, to create a revolution, to educate people, it’s our voice to give people a new perspective.<!-- more -->

 > “People will forget what you said, and what you did, but they will never forget the way you made them feel”
 > --Maya Angelou